Estimating population average treatment effects from experiments with noncompliance: Estimator

 \subsection{Assumptions}

 Let $Y_{isd}$ be the potential outcome for individual $i$ in group $s$ and treatment received $d$.
-Let $S_i$ denote the sample assignment, where $s=0$ is the population and $s=1$ is the RCT. $T_i$ indicates treatment assignment and $D_i$ indicates whether treatment was actually received.
+Let $S_i \in \{0,1\}$ denote the sample assignment, where $s=0$ is the population and $s=1$ is the RCT.
+Let $T_i \in \{0,1\}$ indicate treatment assignment and $D_i \in\{0,1\}$ indicate whether treatment was actually received.
 Treatment is assigned at random in the RCT, so we observe both $D_i$ and $T_i$ when $S_i = 1$.
 For compliers in the RCT, $D_i = T_i$.

-The absence of $T_i$ in the subscript of the potential outcomes notation implicitly assumes the exclusion restriction, which ensures treatment assignment affects potential outcomes only through the treatment received.
-In particular, $Y_{i11} = Y_{i10}$ for noncompliers in the RCT.
+The absence of $T_i$ in the subscript of the potential outcomes notation implicitly assumes the exclusion restriction for noncompliers, which precludes treatment assignment from having an effect on the potential outcomes of noncompliers in the RCT \cite{imbens2015causal}.
+Also implicit in our notation is the assumption of no interference between units, which prevents the potential outcomes for any unit from varying with treatments assigned to other units \cite{rubin1990}.

 Let $W_i$ be individual $i$'s observable pretreatment covariates that are related to the sample selection mechanism for membership in the RCT, treatment assignment in the population, and complier status.
 Let $C_i$ be an indicator for individual $i$'s compliance with treatment, which is only observable for individuals in the RCT treatment group.

-In the population, we suppose that treatment is made available to individuals based on their covariates $W_i$.
-Individuals with $T_i = 0$ do not receive treatment, while those with $T_i=1$ may decide whether or not to accept treatment.
-For individuals in the population, we only observe $D_i$ --- not $T_i$.\footnote{We frame Assumptions \eqref{si_treat} and \eqref{si_ctrl} in terms of $C_i$ and $T_i$ in order to distinguish among the population controls who should have received treatment (i.e., individuals with $T_i = 1$ and $D_i = 0$) from noncompliers assigned to control (i.e., individuals with $T_i = 0$ and $D_i = 0$).}
+In the population, we suppose that treatment is made available to individuals based on their covariates $W_i$.\footnote{We use the same $W_i$ across all identifying assumptions, which implicitly assumes that the observable covariates that determine sample selection also determine population treatment assignment and complier status.} Individuals with $T_i = 0$ do not receive treatment, while those with $T_i=1$ may decide whether or not to accept treatment.
+For individuals in the population, we only observe $D_i$ --- not $T_i$.

 0.2in \begin{assumption}{1}{} Consistency under parallel studies:

 \end{assumption}